derrcarr/2017bootcamp-general/git-prep.md

 1. [Install for MacOS](https://git-scm.com/download/mac)
 2. [Install for Win](https://git-for-windows.github.io) -- all defaults are fine except you may prefer to decline credential manager

+For now, just install Git and we can play with it later.
+Head on over to the Linux tutorial